RaghadKarasneh/ManagementSystemUsingCodeigniter/README.md

     - DELETE /tasks/{id}: to delete a specific task.

-## Seeders
+## Run the migrations and seeders

-You can run the following commands to add the seeders records to the database:
+You can run the following commands to run the migrations and add the seeders records to the database:

+- php spark migrate

 - php spark db:seed UserSeeder